Cyprus announces new country categorisation concerning COVID-19

 Green Category countries – Low risk countries at current stage

-European Union member states: Austria, Bulgaria, Germany, Croatia, Latvia, Hungary, Poland, Romania, Slovakia, Slovenia, Sweden, Czech Republic
+European Union member states: Austria, Bulgaria, Germany, Latvia, Hungary, Poland, Romania, Slovakia, Slovenia, Czech Republic

 Schengen members: Liechtenstein, Norway